Campaigns

 Four linear steps with Next / Back navigation:

-- Channel — picks the telephony or messaging channel; downstream options depend on this.
+- Channel — picks the messaging channel (WhatsApp Official / Unofficial / Email); downstream options depend on this.

 Detail page